 The soft wheels on a longboard are great for riding, and rolling over cracks and small debris at high speeds, but they are bouncier than hard wheels.
 Typically you don’t want to use soft wheels when performing tricks because the board can possibly bounce back up after the wheels hit the pavement.
 It makes it much more difficult to land tricks and remain stable.

 The trucks of skateboards and longboards are also different.
 Skateboards have small trucks, that stay underneath the board but longboards have wide trucks with a different design.
 Wide trucks provide more stability which is needed at high speeds.

 Skaters can perform tricks on both skateboards and longboards, but tricks on a longboard are limited.
 Longboards are perfect for riding long distances and allow the skater to perform rudimentary tricks such as power-slides, carving, pumping, and dancing.
 But the technical tricks that can be done on skateboards are endless.
 If you want to do flip tricks, grabs, grinds, and ride vert or at the local park, pick yourself up a skateboard.

 What Is A Longboard Good For?

 There are many different types of longboards available varying in width, length, shape, style, and purpose.
-Some longboards are excellent for comfort when cruising long distances, some are great for dancing, some excel at bombing hills and catching high speeds, and some are alright for technical tricks.
+Some longboards are excellent for comfort when cruising long distances, some are great for dancing, some excel at bombing hills and catching high speeds, performing slides (powerslides) at high speeds, and some are alright for technical tricks.